chupacabreh/bay-jams/README.md

 <h1>Bloc Jams</h1>

-My first project with Bloc where I created a fully functional music player with JavaScript and Jquery.
+My first project with Bloc where I created a fully functional music player with JavaScript and Jquery and Buzz music library.